Pylons/akhet/docs/usage.rst

 hosed, and to run the application under multiple virtualenvs (e.g., to see how it works under different Python versions, different Pyramid versions, and different dependency versions).

-Our sample application is called "Zzz"; it contains a Python package ``zzz``.
-A prebuilt tarball is available: Zzz.tar.gz_ [#]_.
-The following chapters will walk through this default application.

 These steps assume you have Python, virtualenv_, and SQLite_ installed.